Zenith Radio Corporation, est. 1918

 By 1921, Ralph Mathews had helped negotiate the formation of an Executive Radio Council, with elected representatives from different clubs around the greater Chicagoland area.
 The council would negotiate terms and regulations for airwave traffic, and if any individual ham user broke these rules or “hogged” the air, his whole club would be fined for it.
 Social events and baseball games were also held in an effort to create “better friendly feeling and cooperation among the mass of Chicago radio men.”
 In short time, the program produced excellent results in stemming gang violence, such as it were.

-Before we give Mathews too much credit for creating this airwave Utopia, however, it’s worth noting that he did have some ulterior motives.
+Before we give Mathews too much credit for creating this airwave utopia, however, it’s worth noting that he did have some ulterior motives.

 With the “Chicago Plan” bringing order from chaos, it was on to the next problem: CASH.
 Or more specifically, a lack thereof.